awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create-deploy-python-flask.md

 this is output
 ```

-On Linux and macOS, use your preferred shell and package manager\.
+On Linux and macOS, you can use your preferred shell and package manager\.
 On Windows 10, you can [install the Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to get a Windows\-integrated version of Ubuntu and Bash\.

-Flask requires Python 2\.7 or 3\.4 or newer\.
+Flask requires Python 3\.7 or later\.
 In this tutorial we use Python 3\.7 and the corresponding Elastic Beanstalk platform version\.
 Install Python by following the instructions at [Setting up your Python development environment](python-development-environment.md)\.

 The [Flask](http://flask.pocoo.org/) framework will be installed as part of the tutorial\.

 This tutorial also uses the Elastic Beanstalk Command Line Interface \(EB CLI\)\.
 For details on installing and configuring the EB CLI, see [Install the EB CLI](eb-cli3-install.md) and [Configure the EB CLI](eb-cli3-configuration.md)\.

-## Set up a Python virtual environment with flask<a name="python-flask-setup-venv"></a>
+## Set up a Python virtual environment with Flask<a name="python-flask-setup-venv"></a>

 Create a project directory and virtual environment for your application, and install Flask\.